bczsalba/asztal/README.md

 Asztal has 3 scripts:

 ### asztal:
-launches the program, handles api.py and starts the ui.
+Launches the program, handles api.py and starts the ui.

 ### api:
-based on the methods of both boapps' documentation and some of the Filc source code, logs users in and gets their data.
+Based on the methods of both boapps' documentation and some of the Filc source code, logs users in and gets their data.

 ### ui:
-probably like 90% of the actual code, handles every part of the... well.. ui.
+Probably like 90% of the actual code, handles every part of the... well.. ui.

 ### update:
-just for a sneaky twist this handles updating asztal, and as sometimes things go wrong this is callable without running everything else to force update all files.
+Handles updating asztal, and as sometimes things go wrong this is callable without running everything else to force update all files.

 ### Additionally it creates some extra files:

 #### marks:
-created by api.py, stores data on the currently logged in user.
+Created by api.py, stores data on the currently logged in user.

 #### \*usercfg:
-stores data of all users in a json format, however as it is unencrypted its not great, but as all but one people I've known use the default values it didn't seem too important.
+Stores data of all users in a json format, however as it is unencrypted its not great, but as all but one people I've known use the default values it didn't seem too important.

-yes, it doesnt make much sense storing it in a json format and no, I do not know why I did it.
+Yes, it doesnt make much sense storing it in a json format and no, I do not know why I did it.

 #### \*settings:
-self-explanatory, stores the settings for asztal.
+Self-explanatory, stores the settings for asztal.

 **important**: the comments on it are used for printing and value detection, so editing them will likely break some parts of asztal.

 #### log:
-keeps track of whatever is going on in the program, useful if something goes wrong but probably won't be of much use to anyone not working on the code.
+Keeps track of whatever is going on in the program, useful if something goes wrong but probably won't be of much use to anyone not working on the code.

-**+ files denoted with "\*" also keep backups of themselves, so if something is invalid it dynamically rolls back.**
+**files denoted with "\*" also keep backups of themselves, so if something is invalid it dynamically rolls back.**

 # Extras